nikita-jaya/gene-expression-project/README.md

 The data originated from the following paper:

-Zeisel, A. and Mu{~n}oz-Manchado, A. B. and Codeluppi, S. and L{"o}nnerberg, P. and La Manno, G. and Jur{'e}us, A. and Marques, S. and Munguba, H. and He, L. and Betsholtz, C. et al. (2015).
+Zeisel, A. and Muñoz-Manchado, A. B. and Codeluppi, S. and Lönnerberg, P. and La Manno, G. and Juréus, A. and Marques, S. and Munguba, H. and He, L. and Betsholtz, C. et al. (2015).
 Cell types in the mouse cortex and hippocampus revealed by single-cell rna-seq.
 Science, 347(6226):1138–1142